 The Equal Pay Act of 1963 (EPA) was enacted as an amendment to the Fair Labor Standards Act, proscribes sex-based wage discrimination in employment.

 Title VI & VII of the Civil Rights Act of 1964 prohibits discrimination in any program or activity and against applicants and employees on the basis of race, color, sex, religion, and national origin.
-The 1978 amendment established pregnancy as a basis of sex discrimination.
-The Civil Rights Act of 1991 was enacted to provide for jury trials in Title VII cases and to expand the remedies available to plaintiffs under the civil rights laws by providing for compensatory and punitive damages, with statutory caps, under Title VII, the Americans with Disabilities Act, and the Rehabilitation Act.
+The 1978 amendment provides that discrimination because of pregnancy is sex discrimination.
+The Civil Rights Act of 1991 was enacted to provide for jury trials in Title VII cases and to expand the remedies available to plaintiffs under the civil rights laws by providing for compensatory and punitive damages, with statutory caps, under Title VII, the ADA, and the Rehabilitation Act.

-Executive Order 11246 issued in 1965 prohibits discrimination by federal contractors on the basis of race, color, national origin, or religion.
-Subsequent Executive Orders added handicap and age (1969), and sexual orientation (1998) to the definition of discrimination.
+Executive Order (EO) 11246 issued in 1965 prohibits discrimination by federal contractors on the basis of race, color, national origin, or religion.
+Subsequent EOs added handicap and age (1969), and sexual orientation (1998) to the definition of discrimination.

 The Age Discrimination in Employment Act of 1967 (ADEA) prohibits discrimination on the basis of age against applicants and employees who are forty years of age and older.

-Title IX of the Educational Amendments of 1972 prohibits discrimination on the basis of sex in education programs or activities and extends coverage to employment and admission to institutions that receive federal financial assistance.
+Title IX of the Educational Amendments of 1972 prohibits discrimination on the basis of sex in education programs or activities and extends coverage to employment and admission to institutions receiving federal financial assistance.

 The Vocational Rehabilitation Act of 1973 protects people from discrimination in admission, employment, treatment or access based on disability in programs or activities receiving federal financial assistance.